Kong/terraform-provider-konnect/docs/resources/cloud_gateway_configuration.md

 ### Required

-- `control_plane_geo` (String) Set of control-plane geos supported for deploying cloud-gateways configurations. must be one of ["us", "eu", "au"]
+- `control_plane_geo` (String) Set of control-plane geos supported for deploying cloud-gateways configurations. must be one of ["us", "eu", "au", "me"]
 - `control_plane_id` (String)
 - `dataplane_groups` (Attributes Set) List of data-plane groups that describe where to deploy instances, along with how many instances. (see [below for nested schema](#nestedatt--dataplane_groups))
 - `version` (String) Supported gateway version.